 - Sceptic about apps?
 Log on to YouTube.
 Endless free and increasingly qualitative content is waiting for you!

 - Maybe you don’t believe in self-education.
 Fair enough.
-Just speak to locals then.
+Just speak to the locals then.
 At work, at the gym, in the street.
 Seize the opportunity.
 And don’t be afraid of making mistakes.
 You will learn faster.

 Headache #3: Why the heck did I do this?